The Gospel Message

 What is the Gospel?

 In the beginning, God created the heavens and the earth, light and darkness, water and sky, birds and animals, and it was good.
 On the sixth day, he created two people, Adam and Eve, and he declared that his creation was very good.
-God told them that they could eat from any tree in the garden, except the Tree of Good and Evil.
+God told them that they could eat from any tree in the garden, except the tree of the knowledge of good and evil.
 Faced with temptation, and spurred on by the serpent, Adam and Eve ate of this tree and opened the world up to sin, fear, shame, and guilt.

 Adam and Eve’s sin caused every human to be born inherently sinful with no hope of living a perfect life.
 Because of his just, holy nature, God must punish sin, and the punishment is death.